datopian/ssen-content/blog/FrequentlyAskedQuestions.md

 <h1>Frequently Asked Questions</h1>

-## :grey_question: Where is the data portal hosted?
+## Where is the data portal hosted?
 The SSEN Distribution Data Portal is currently hosted on Datopian Servers.

 ## Can I trust the data?